-Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Review the impacts of heritage issues on the planning of work activities 3.1 Identify, review and record the impacts of at least three of the following heritage issues on the planning of work activities: fire safety hot works archaeology legislation and official guidance relating to built heritage wildlife and ecology condition of existing buildings and structures specialist investigations performance of traditional materials and construction methods protection of heritage features 3.2 Explain how to identify, review and record the impacts of heritage issues when the work activities including but not limited to: sustainability fire safety hot works archaeology wildlife and ecology condition of existing buildings and structures performance of traditional materials and construction methods sequencing of trades protection of heritage features temporary works conservation management plans heritage impact statements legislation and official guidance relating to built heritage specialist surveys and investigations to understand the existing buildings but not limited to: a) heritage issues and significance b) construction materials and methods condition and behaviour d) the range of diagnostic investigations 3.3 Explain why you need to identify, review and record the impacts of heritage issues on the planning of work activities.
+Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Review the impacts of heritage issues on the planning of work activities 3.1 Identify, review and record the impacts of at least three of the following heritage issues on the planning of work activities: - fire safety - hot works - archaeology - legislation and official guidance relating to built heritage - wildlife and ecology - condition of existing buildings and structures - specialist investigations - performance of traditional materials and construction methods - protection of heritage features 3.2 Explain how to identify, review and record the impacts of heritage issues when the work activities including but not limited to: - sustainability - fire safety - hot works - archaeology - wildlife and ecology - condition of existing buildings and structures - performance of traditional materials and construction methods - sequencing of trades - protection of heritage features - temporary works - conservation management plans - heritage impact statements - legislation and official guidance relating to built heritage - specialist surveys and investigations to understand the existing buildings and structures and inform proposed works including but not limited to: - a) heritage issues and significance - b) construction materials and methods - c) condition and behaviour - d) the range of diagnostic investigations 3.3 Explain why you need to identify, review and record the impacts of heritage issues on the planning of work activities.
 3.4 Examine how to apply the following key terms and concepts when planning work activities: heritage values significance principles of conservation sustainable development and management

-Learning outcomes The learner will be able to: Assessment criteria The learner can: 3.5 Compare the differences in performance characteristics between traditional and modern materials and construction methods.
+Learning outcomes Assessment criteria The The learner will be able to: The learner can: 3.5 Compare the differences in performance characteristics between traditional and modern materials and construction methods.
 3.6 Explain how to recognise and determine when specialist skills and knowledge are required and report accordingly to those responsible.
 4 Review and record information sourced from guidance materials.
 4.1 Identify, review and record the information sourced from at least two of the following guidance materials: - owner's manuals - log books - maintenance schedules and manuals - practice guides and specifications - current legislation and official guidance - health and safety file 4.2 Evaluate your findings of the review and judge the impact on the planned activities.
 4.3 Explain how to identify, review and record the information sourced from the following guidance materials: owner's manuals log books maintenance schedules and manuals practice guides and specifications current legislation and official guidance health and safety file 4.4 Explain why it is important to review and record influencing factors against information sourced from the guidance materials.
-5 assessing and accounting for a range of heritage issues.
-5.1 Prioritise activities by assessing and accounting for a range of heritage issues and record the outcomes of your findings.
+5 assessing and accounting for a range of heritage 5.1 Prioritise activities by assessing and accounting for a range of heritage issues and record the outcomes of your findings. issues.
 5.2 Explain methods that can be used to assess and account for a range of heritage issues in order to prioritise and plan activities and record outcomes.
 5.3 Give reasons why activities for traditional and heritage buildings and structures should be prioritised.